openstack-archive/tripleo-incubator/notes.md

 you choose.
 This is how we connect to it to run scripts etc - though you can equally log in on its console if you like.

-As we have not yet brought quantum up, we're using flat networking, with a single broadcast domain which all the bare metal machines are connected to.
+As we have not yet taught quantum how to deploy VLANs to bare metal instances, we're using flat networking, with a single broadcast domain which all the bare metal machines are connected to.

 According, the eth1 of your bootstrap instance should be connected to your bare metal cloud LAN.
 The bootstrap VM uses the rfc5735 TEST-NET-1 range -